Salt Lake City Domestic Violence Defense Lawyer

 Felonies are crimes that carry a penalty of at least one year in prison or more.
 If a defendant’s circumstances have led them to be charged with a third degree felony for domestic violence, they will face more severe penalties than those imposed with misdemeanors.
 If a defendant is convicted of a third degree felony, the defendant can be sentenced to a maximum of five years in prison and could owe $5,000 in criminal penalties.
 A second-degree felony conviction may land you in jail for at least 1 year but no more than 15 years.
 For a first-degree domestic violence conviction, a defendant may face at least 5 years in prison and up to life.

 Defendants convicted of a Class B or Class C misdemeanor may be able to perform compensatory service to avoid paying any criminal fines.
 Compensatory service is unpaid work where a defendant will earn money that goes toward the cost of their criminal fines.
 A defendant can perform compensatory service for state or local agencies, nonprofit organizations, and even a private organization pending approval from the court.

-To learn more about factors that can affect criminal sentencing, you should continue reading and speak with an experienced Salt Lake City criminal defense attorney.
+To learn more about factors that can affect criminal sentencing, you should continue reading and speak with an experienced Salt Lake City criminal defense lawyer.